-Keep your Pixel 5a in tip-top shape with the best screen protectors
+These are the best screen protectors for your Pixel 5a

 Best Google Pixel 5a screen protectors Android Central 2021

-Now that the Pixel 5a is finally here, it's time to make sure that the best Pixel is protected.
+Now that you have a new Pixel 5a, it's time to make sure that it's protected.
 Chances are you've already grabbed one of the best Pixel 5a cases, but to complete the ensemble, you'll want to get the best Pixel 5a screen protectors.
-Thankfully, there are plenty of different options to choose from, and we've rounded up our favorites.
+Thankfully, there are many different options to choose from, and we've rounded up our favorites.

 - The best: Ferilinso Screen Protectors (5-pack)